-- Note which programs are setuid and setgid - Stay vigilant of any changes to them - Investigate further any programs that appear to be needlessly setuid - Change the permission of any unnecessarily setuid program to setgid
+- Note which programs are setuid and setgid - Stay vigilant of any changes to them

+- Investigate further any programs that appear to be needlessly setuid - Change the permission of any unnecessarily setuid program to setgid

-The long form of the 1s command (11 or 1s -1) shows setuid programs by listing s instead of - or x for the owner-execute permission.
+The long form of the ls command (ll or ls -l) shows setuid programs by listing s instead of - or x for the owner-execute permission.
 It shows setgid programs by listing s instead of - or x for the group-execute permission.

-■ To locate setuid or setgid programs in your hierarchy, list the files returned by the find command:
+To locate setuid or setgid programs in your hierarchy, list the files returned by the find command: